lukas-tr/vscode-materialdesignicons-intellisense/README.md

 The explorer contains a list of all icons grouped by category.
 Icons can be filtered using the magnifier icon.
 You can use the `materialdesigniconsIntellisense.insertStyle` setting to change the syntax of the inserted snippet.

+If too much text is deleted after inserting an icon, you can add the current language to `materialdesigniconsIntellisense.kebabCase.noTextDeletionLanguages`, `materialdesigniconsIntellisense.camelCase.noTextDeletionLanguages` or `materialdesigniconsIntellisense.homeAssistant.noTextDeletionLanguages`.
+See [#3](https://github.com/lukas-tr/vscode-materialdesignicons-intellisense/issues/3) for an explanation.

 ### Intellisense

 ![Intellisense](https://raw.githubusercontent.com/lukas-tr/vscode-materialdesignicons-intellisense/master/doc/usage-1.gif)